Skip navigation

 What are the different phases of cardiac rehab?

-Cardiac rehabilitation is categorized into phases depending on a patient’s condition as well as a doctor’s recommendation for the safest course of therapy.
+Cardiac rehabilitation is categorized into phases depending on a patient’s condition and a doctor’s recommendation for the safest course of therapy.

 Phase 1: Inpatient

 The initial phase of cardiac rehabilitation occurs when the patient is still in the hospital.
-For most people, a health care provider will recommend that they start cardiac rehabilitation in an outpatient facility shortly after their discharge home.
+For most people, a health care provider will recommend starting cardiac rehabilitation in an outpatient facility shortly after their discharge home.

 Phase 2: Outpatient

-The second phase of cardiac rehabilitation typically includes 36 one-hour exercise sessions that are offered two to three times per week.
-The patient is ready for the third phase when this program has been completed.
+The second phase of cardiac rehabilitation typically includes 36 one-hour exercise sessions offered two to three times per week.
+The patient is ready for the third phase after completing this program.

 Phase 3: Maintenance

 During the third phase of cardiac rehabilitation, patients are now able to exercise on their own.
-They can choose to exercise at home, at a local gym or at a rehabilitation center that offers a maintenance program.
+They can exercise at home, at a local gym, or at a rehabilitation center offering a maintenance program.

 What type of cardiac rehab exercises are prescribed?